rwpalmer/tzLib/doc/tzLib_Overview.md

 			the current offset to the standard offset.
 When the two match, time is STD.
 When they differ, time is DST.

-	------------------ How does tzLib obtain the data? --------------------

-	The Java program formats the data it extracts into JSON files.
-One file is generated for each time zone, and the name of the file is the IANA defined time zone ID.

-	tzLib GETs the JSON data with the help of another library  "HttpClient", which uses economical and well tested code.